arikWaisman/docker-node-react-example/README.md

 ## To Run
 make sure you have docker and docker-compose install on your machine

-copy .env.example into a .env file and modify
+copy .env.example into an .env file in the projects root and modify to suit your needs.

 run for development mode (so the api restarts with changes)
 ```bash